 Materials to grow on:

-Diverse mix of organic material like semi composted yard waste, twigs, leaves, grass clippings, bark, straw, etc.
+Diverse mix of organic material like semi-composted yard waste, twigs, leaves, grass clippings, bark, straw, etc.

 Bed size:

-Up to 50 sq. ft. per 5.5 lb. bag of sawdust spawn or 25 sq. ft. per 2.5 lb. bag of sawdust spawn.
+Up to 25 sq. ft. per 5 lb. bag of sawdust spawn.
+Bottle spawn will plant 5-8 sq. ft.

 Appearance: